-Brain research also indicates that the brain looks for and creates patterns to make meaning (Caine & Caine, 1994) and integrates new information into existing structures and patterns.
-The brain is also designed for complex tasks that are complex, rich, and multi-sensory (Jenson, 2000) rather than linear, lock-step kinds of instruction (Roberts, 2002).
+Brain research also indicates that the brain looks for and creates patterns to make meaning (Sousa, 2022; Caine & Caine, 1994) and integrates new information into existing structures and patterns.
+The brain is also designed for complex tasks that are complex, rich, and multi-sensory (Jenson, 2000) rather than linear, lock-step kinds of instruction (Schenck, & Cruickshank, 2015; Roberts, 2002).

 Incorporating academic dialogue into a mathematics classroom is easy if you start small and build your understanding of the processes as you go.
-A simple Think, Ink, Pair, Share is a great tool for getting students talking to each other in short chunks around very specific topics.
+The Conditions for Thinking and Learning provide a framework for expectations.
+It provides structure for building community and the expectations for contributing knowledge.
+These structures include asking questions, providing evidence, and share ideas.
+Using the framework provides tangible things students can do to contribute and it gives the teacher opportunity to help students focus their efforts.
+The results show up in a simple Think, Ink, Pair, Share when students talk to each other about a particular problem, they are aware how to listen to their peer and ask probing questions or make connections to work they have done previously.
 Here is a link to a short video that shows a teacher using small groups around specific problem solving tasks to have students talking to each other about the why and how of solving problems.

 Instead of telling students how to solve the problems, she allows the students to create their understanding together as she walks around asking clarifying questions and listens for opportunities to push student thinking.
 This is a win/win situation because the teacher can be sure of what students know when they are producing the product without her input, and students can answer questions about how they got their answer and why their initial answers were wrong.